rajatkumar0312/url-shortner/README.md

-Here’s the GitHub-friendly README.md with improved formatting and design for your project:

 URL Shortener Next.js Authentication Project

 This project demonstrates user authentication and session management using NextAuth.js with a custom credentials provider and Google OAuth.
 It includes protected routes, a custom login page, a signout page, and error handling.